 Near the end of his comments, Pastor Caleb Kaltenbach said the Bible always confronts people with a question: Is it true or not?
 This is a valid question, in our Western minds.
 We always want to weigh things empirically with analysis and ask if “it” is true or not.
 This may be a proposition or set of propositions, ideas or concepts posed for belief.
 However, the Bible isn’t on our Western post-Enlightenment wavelength and faith is seated in the soul, not the mind.
 The mind cannot believe; it can only think.

-I believe the Bible was inspired by the Holy Spirit, but written by people.
+I receive the Bible as inspired by the Holy Spirit, but written by people.
 Those people were inspired, but there are different ways in which they could be inspired at one given time.
 There are layers of inspiration, as there are layers of meaning in the text and the writers did not think as we do.
 For them, and for faith itself, the empirical question doesn’t arise: not because an answer that “yes, it is true” is presupposed, but because sacred text is an ocean we dive into for exploration.
 That exploration is, in part, an intellectual exercise – we play with how doctrines look from different angles and through different filters.
 Church history is rich with different doctrinal structures, and they are sometimes so completely different that they seem worlds apart.
 Closer together, there are different nuances of meaning that shed very different light on Biblical teachings.
 So, the question that a Biblical way of thinking starts with is not “Is it true?,” but “How is it true.”
-We ask this, not because we’ve settled the very valid, though Western question we all have, but because we realize we must go on a journey of exploring the matter before we can ask that question.
+We ask this, not because we’ve settled the question “is it true?,” but because we realize we must go on a journey of exploring the matter before we can ask that question.

 The whole time, as we are conducting this intellectual exercise, we discover that our eyes themselves (figuratively-speaking) are being changed.
 We Westerners are obsessed with what we look at, whereas the Bible is more concerned with how we look at it.
 Our Western – binary – way of processing information doesn’t quite fit with reading the Bible.
 To do so is to treat it as a textbook or a constitution, which was how the Old Testament Law was treated and most of the Christian church has brought this way of thinking to the New Testament.
 There are pieces of Biblical text that should be interpreted literally, but even with some of those, context sheds a unique light on that literal interpretation that will leave us with different understandings of the Bible’s teaching compared to what we end up with when context is not our framework for handling the text.
 Our perception – how we think – can be changed and in that, it is not just our minds that touch transformation.
 That re-formative power is the Word of God in the midst of the text.
 This is the Bible’s power.